 Image credit: UniverseToday

-While studying images of galaxies on the Internet in August 2007, she discovered a strange object or phenomena in the night sky: a bright, gaseous mass with a gaping hole in its middle.
+While studying images of galaxies on the Internet in August 2007, she discovered a strange object.
+It was bright, gaseous mass with a distinct hole in its middle.
 Professional astronomers and researchers labeled her discovery a “cosmic ghost” and were also fascinated by the unique nature of it.

 1. Yellow Space balls in 2015

 During a detailed study of images taken from NASA’s Splitzer telescope in 2015, a group of amateur astronomers from Zooniverse project discovered what appeared to be an unusual “yellow balls”.
 After further analysis, researchers now believe they are the early stages of massive stars forming.
 NASA claimed that these yellow balls are the missing links between the young and slightly older stars.